Yu-Ping Chang, Sharon Hewner, Pamela Paplham, Annette B. Wysocki

 As a certified nurse educator with more than 20 years of teaching experience, I strive to improve education to enhance patient-centered care for nurses and other health professionals in practice and in prelicensure and graduate programs.

-Catherine Mann is the assistant dean for undergraduate studies and a clinical associate professor for the School of Nursing.
+Catherine Mann is a clinical associate professor for the School of Nursing.

 Mann is a clinical nurse specialist in community health with more than 25 years in home health in case management and administrative positions, including in the hospice and palliative care field.
 Her experience comprises of program coordinator for an innovative master’s in palliative care nursing; teaching palliative care courses; and acting as a clinical educator of inpatient hospice, home hospice and hospice inpatient unit settings.

 Mann’s history and experience have allowed her to contribute to improving care for patients with congestive heart failure and chronic obstructive pulmonary disease as director of a national demonstration project.
 She is also privileged to be a visiting scholar at Beijing University of Chinese Medicine.

 Sullivan, S. S., Mann, C. M., Mullen, S. J., & Chang, Y. P. (2021).
 Homecare nurses guide goals for care and care transitions in serious illness: A grounded theory of relationship-based care.
 Journal of Advanced Nursing. https://doi.org/10.1111/jan.14739